azconf-dev/home/sponsors/become-a-sponsor.md

 - Sponsors of selected tiers are eligible for a single speaking slot through a separate CFP process exclusive for sponsors.
 Each sponsor can submit a maximum of 3 talks and agenda committee picks the talk that best suits the conference agenda.

-## Promote yourself and the conference
+## Promoting Yourself

 - If you are promoting the conference on social media, please use the hashtag #azconf2020.

 - Sponsors can raffle out few tickets via social media, and it is usually extremely popular.

 - Giveaways are another great way to promote your company brand.
-Sponsors can run online contests prior to the conference and the prize winners were declared on the day of the conference.
+Sponsors can run online contests prior to the conference and the prize winners can be declared on the day of the conference.